How to feed dogs healthy dog treats as a meal supplement or replacement

 And by replacing with healthy dog treats, I mean up to 50% if you want to play it really safe.
 You have the option of either keep feeding your dog the same old same old bag of grain (who would you like the same cereal for every meal for the rest of your life) or actually giving your dog a dog treat that can act as a replacement/ supplement that improves their health.

 The only thing that dog food really gives your dog is an unnaturally high amount of vitamins and minerals that they regulate by AAFCO labeling rules, to ensure that a raw diet can be classed as dog food!

-The reason that you would want to replace dog food with 50% meat based treats is if they are just 45% meat based treats (like our sticks, crinkles and balls in 2021) they are getting somewhere towards the 95% meat that a dog in the wild would eat by choice.
+The reason that you would want to replace 100% commercial dog food with up to 50% meat based treats is that even if they are just 45% meat based treats (like our sticks, crinkles and balls in 2021) they are getting a boost even from our economical composite treats!
 That is the natural real healthy diet of a dog can be recreated if you a manufactured dog food feeder, by adding MEAT based dog treats.

 If you feed your dog one 100g can of dog food, you can feed your dog half of that and 50g of meat based dog treats.
 Any of the black dog composite (meat and wheat) treats are up to 45% meat (in 2021), while many of them (mostly called jerkies) are 100% meat.
 All of the specific ingredients are detailed in the product description part of each product page.

 I raw feed my dog, and I freeze it and defrost it and combine meat, offal, and bones in the right amounts for a nutritious meal.
 Some people don’t like to go to that bother, are not sure how to do it, or it just doesn’t work for them for some reason or other.
 If you are one of those people, try using high meat dog treats from a quality source (ie our Healthy Dog Treat range).